 The COMMUNICATIONS SELECT feature allows the user to select one of two Remote Communication methods for use with the RLG unit.
-These Include INFRARED PDA COMMUNICATIONS and ETHERNET COMMUNICATIONS.
-Only one method can be selected.
-Both cannot be done at the same time.
+These Include BLUETOOTH and ETHERNET.
+Only one method can be used at a time.
 To set the COMMUNICATIONS SELECT, use the following procedure:

 - 1. Press the CORNER SELECT button.
 The COMMUNICATIONS SELECT value appears in the TOTAL meter. - 2.
 Use the UP/DOWN buttons to toggle between the two selections. - 3.
-For Infrared PDA Communications select P-4 (RLG-4) or P-2 (RLG-2). - 4.
-For Ethernet Communications, select E-4 (RLG-4) or E-2 (RLG-2).
+For Bluetooth, select P-4 (RLG-4) or P-2 (RLG-2). - 4.
+For Ethernet, select E-4 (RLG-4) or E-2 (RLG-2).